-(1) Excluded the Results of SEM which was discontinued January 1, 2023.
+(1) Segment information excludes the results of SEM, which was discontinued January 1, 2023, except net income (loss), of which SEM is categorized as discontinued operations.
 (See Note 15)

 Item 2.
 Management's Discussion and Analysis of Financial Condition and Results of Operations